Heterophilious dynamics enhances consensus: Global interactions and unconditional emergence of consensus

 The characterization of concentration in theorem \ref{thm:symm} is sharp in the sense that the estimate (\ref{eq:Vbound}) is.
-Indeed, it is well known that positivity of the Fiedler number, $\lambda_2(L_A)>0$, characterizes the \emph{algebraic connectivity} of the graph associated with the adjacency matrix $A$, \cite{fiedler1973,mohar1991}.
+Indeed, it is well known that positivity of the Fiedler number, $\lambda_2(L_A)>0$, characterizes the \emph{algebraic connectivity} of the graph associated with the adjacency matrix $A$, \cite{fiedler1973,mohar1991,chung_1997}.
 Theorem \ref{thm:symm} places a minimal requirement on the amount of \emph{connectivity as a necessary condition} for consensus\footnote{We ignore possible cases in which the self-organized dynamics may regain connectivity under ``cluster dynamics'', namely, agents separated into disconnected clusters and merging into each other at a later stage.}.
-There are of course many characterizations for the algebraic connectivity of \emph{static} graphs.
+There are many characterizations for the algebraic connectivity of \emph{static} graphs \cite{chung_1997,Demmel_1996,fiedler1973,fiedler1989,GR_2001,Mer_1994,mohar1991,Scha_2007}.
 In the present context of self-organized dynamics (\ref{eq:framework}), however, the dynamics of $\dot{\bp}=\alpha(A\bp-\bp)$ dictates the connectivity of $A=A(\P(t))$, which in turn, determines the clustering behavior of the dynamics, due to the nonlinear dependence, $A=A(\P(t))$.
 Thus, the intricate aspect of the self-organized dynamics (\ref{eq:framework}) is tracing its algebraic connectivity over time through the self-propelled mechanism in which the nonlinear dynamics and algebraic connectivity are tied together.
-This issue is explored in the next section, dealing with local interactions and clustering.
+This issue will be explored in the next sections, dealing with clustering driven by \emph{local} interactions.